Code-Institute-Submissions/Travel-with-Rajesh/README.md

 The photos used in this site were obtained from Rajesh Timalsina.
 Expect the different pictures in the review section, these are obtained from the facebook pages of the four people how left a review op the facebook page of Travel with Rajesh.

 ### Acknowledgements
+I would like to thank some of my colleagues for giving me suggestions on how to make this site more appealing for users.
 I received inspiration for this project from my friend Rajesh Timalsina.
 He started his own company as a guide, to provide for his family and his future.
 He would be able to get a better income if he was his own boss then working for someone else.
 He found out that it was difficult to get jobs, even though he has his instagram and facbook page.
 I wanted to help him with getting, hopefuly, more known under all the tourist that go to Nepal every year to do trekking or tours through this beautiful country.